Early childhood in Brussels: nurseries, waiting lists and triple institutional authority

 What is being cut

-- −€74 million in the early childhood sector for 2026 (ONE, nurseries, care facilities).
+- −€74 million in the early childhood sector for 2026 (ONE, nurseries, care facilities), an effort of about 10% on an annual budget of €719 million.

-- Non-indexation of subsidies in 2026 — in practice, a real erosion of resources.
+- Non-indexation of subsidies to approved operators in 2026 (≈ €7.8 million in savings) — in practice, a real erosion of resources.

 What is protected / strengthened

-- €43 million in an emergency fund in 2026 and €57 million in 2027, dedicated to refocusing on ONE's core missions (childcare facilities + preventive health).
+- €43 million in an emergency fund in 2026 and €57 million in 2027, intended to clear an accumulated debt of €75 million at ONE and to refocus the office on its core missions (childcare facilities + preventive health).

 - This fund aims to partially offset the impact of cuts on existing places, but does not allow the structural deficit (11,200 missing places in FWB per ONE) to be caught up.